GerHobbelt/owemdjee/README.md

   But despite having its code available, SQLite famously doesn't accept external contributors, so community improvements cannot be widely enjoyed.
   There have been other forks in the past, but they all focus on a specific technical difference.
 We aim to be a community where people can contribute from many different angles and motivations.
   We want to see a world where everyone can benefit from all of the great ideas and hard work that the SQLite community contributes back to the codebase.

+- **libsl3** [📁](./libsl3) [🌐](https://github.com/GerHobbelt/libsl3) -- a C++ interface for SQLite 3.x. libsl3 is designed to enable comfortable and efficient communication with a SQLite database based on its natural language, which is SQL.

 - **libsqlfs** [📁](./libsqlfs) [🌐](https://github.com/GerHobbelt/libsqlfs) -- a POSIX style file system on top of an SQLite database.
 It allows applications to have access to a full read/write file system in a single file, complete with its own file hierarchy and name space.
 This is useful for applications which needs structured storage, such as embedding documents within documents, or management of configuration data or preferences.
 - **ligra-graph** [📁](./ligra-graph) [🌐](https://github.com/GerHobbelt/ligra) -- LIGRA: a Lightweight Graph Processing Framework for Shared Memory; works on both uncompressed and compressed graphs and hypergraphs.